 Currently, all of the heavyweight research into this area of machine learning comes from companies who want to read their customers better, rather than help them.
 This means that detecting emotional state has already had extensive research and is already being used in software.
 Microsoft is already selling a service which detects the emotion of people in video or images.

 2. Potential Benefit

-There are a lots more theoretical (medical) uses for analysing speech and video of people's face.
+There are a lot more theoretical uses for analysing speech and video of a persons's face.
 Some people theorise that depression can be detected in people (or at least help doctors with a diagnosis), heart arrhythmia and potentially a lot more.

 Imagine combining these abilities into one product.
 In the future a doctor could use something like this to help detect subtle symptoms in the way a person presents themselves.
-A whole new quantification of emotional wellbeing (which could be accurately recorded) would completely change how so many areas of medicine work.
+A whole new quantification of emotional wellbeing would completely change how so many areas of medicine work.

 Being able to detect heart rate (and other stuff) from speech or video of a person's face has a whole bunch of benefits: